ckdecember/Data-Pipeline-Challenge/README.md

 # Data Pipeline Challenge

+## Problem
+Located here https://www.kaggle.com/wendykan/lending-club-loan-data is loan origination data that we would like to process.

+We need an infrastructure built using "infrastructure as code" that has
++ cloud storage
++ cloud data pipeline / etl environment
++ cloud database engine

+Furthermore, we need a production data pipeline that leverages this infrastructure with these key requirements
++ allows data scientists to explore and model data
++ model training and evaluation
++ handles and processes periodic updates in a robust, efficient way

+Assume all work will be shared with engineers, data engineers, data scientists, and software engineers in a collaborative environment.

+## Solution
+We will be utilizing Amazon as our cloud provider and leverage their services.
+For the "infrastructure as code" component, we will be using Terraform.
+As for processing, we will use lambda functions alongside with S3 storage.
+Users will upload the loan files to S3 and Lambda will process them immediately after they are successfully uploaded.
+@@@

-Amazon S3 - for storing the files (encrypted)
++ Amazon S3 - for storing the loan files
-Amazon RDS - for postgresql 11 (needed for S3 direct copy into RDS)
++ Amazon RDS - Postgresql 11 (needed for S3 direct copy into RDS)
-Amazon KMS - for encryption for S3

 ### OS Requirements
 Ubuntu 18 AMI on Amazon Web Services